 People gravitated to this device when they wanted a larger system without going for something so bulky, that it reduced the portability of the spotting scope.
-The C5 seems like a good solution with its additional 37mm of the aperture making a big difference in imaging.
+The C5 seems like a good solution with its additional 37mm of aperture making a big difference in imaging.

 The 7mm eyepiece provides incredible magnification and details on various objects, whether it be on land or in the sky.
 The Celestron C5 has a lower power 24mm eyepiece that brings the whole sky to life.
 It gathers enough light and the sharpness is excellent.